-The man in question is fellow house guest Jack Craigen (Edmund Lowe), a mining engineer who had spent the previous five years knocking about amidst “jungles, savages, and nose rings” in the wilds of South America, and who harbors a rather dubious view of modern womanhood.
+The man in question turns out to be Jack Craigen (Edmund Lowe), a mining engineer who had spent the previous five years knocking about amidst “jungles, savages, and nose rings” in the wilds of South America, and who harbors a rather dubious view of modern womanhood.

-Best remembered for classics such as Cleopatra (1934), Imitation of Life (1934), Midnight (1939), The Palm Beach Story (1942), and for her Oscar-winning star turn in Frank Capra’s comedic masterpiece It Happened One Night (1934), at the time she made The Misleading Lady Claudette Colbert was at the dawn of a long and respectable acting career that spanned over sixty years and encompassed film, theater, and television.
+Best remembered for classics such as Cleopatra (1934), Imitation of Life (1934), Midnight (1939), The Palm Beach Story (1942), and for her Oscar-winning star turn in Frank Capra’s comedic masterpiece It Happened One Night (1934), Claudette Colbert was then at the dawn of a long and prestigious acting career that spanned over sixty years and encompassed film, theater, and television.

 A warm and intelligent actress, Colbert was a versatile performer, equally adept at sophisticated comedy and hard-hitting drama.
 Known for her “light” approach to acting, she always imbued her characters with wit, elegance, and a clear-eyed practicality.
 Her throaty, well-modulated voice was merely the icing on a delectable cake.

 Many of those trademark qualities are on display in The Misleading Lady – even if the role at times seems as if it would have been more suited to the likes of the superb Carole Lombard, as some of the comedy plays more towards slapstick.
 That’s when Colbert seems slightly out of her range.
 Still, she makes the most of her part, in addition to being shown to great effect in a number of fetching gowns.

 Darkly handsome and exuding an impeccably urbane manner, Lowe was often cast as a suave, romantic leading man.
-Yet, his characters often seemed to exhibit something shady lurking beneath the cool veneer – qualities that made them more interesting.
-Indeed, Lowe was often at his best when cast as opportunists, smooth operators, and charismatic fast-talkers.
+Yet his characters often seemed to exhibit something shady lurking beneath the cool veneer – qualities that made them more interesting.
+Indeed, Lowe was often at his best when cast as opportunists, smooth operators, and alluring fast-talkers.

-In fact, Jack is perverse enough to abduct and bind his love interest, while never navigating too far into those waters to ever put off his audience.
-Likewise, his character can be appropriately sympathetic, convincingly conveying his genuine love and his heartfelt hurt by Helen’s deception.
+In fact, Jack is perverse enough to abduct and bind his love interest, while never navigating too far into these waters to ever put off his audience.
+Likewise, Jack can be appropriately sympathetic; as played by Lowe, he fully conveys his love for Helen and his heartfelt hurt by her deception.

 The Misleading Lady (1932)